-The main reason I rise today, is to speak about a search and rescue operation in Arviat, so that people here will be aware.
-A fairly lengthy search operation commenced in early May, when an elder didn't return on his scheduled return, and the searchers conducted a large search operation.
-I also wish to thank the emergency management crew, as they found a search aircraft, along with a helicopter to conduct the search, and this was quite beneficial to the search.
+The main reason I rise today is to speak about a search and rescue operation in Arviat, so that people here will be aware.
+A fairly lengthy search operation commenced in early May when an elder didn't return when he was expected to, and search and rescue conducted a large search operation.
+I also wish to thank the emergency management crew who found a search aircraft along with a helicopter to conduct the search, and this was quite beneficial to the search.

-The hamlet council was also quite involved, as they provided meals and supplies as part of their assistance to the SAR group, so I voice my thanks to the hamlet personnel.
-Also, to the search party members, both the active searchers and the coordinating group looking after the search, as it can be very difficult in searching for a missing person, and when the search become extended, it really affects the whole group as hope starts to dim, and I am very happy the elder was found.
+The hamlet council was also quite involved.
+They provided meals and supplies as part of their assistance to the SAR group, so I voice my thanks to the hamlet personnel.
+I also thank the search party members, both the active searchers and the coordinating group looking after the search, as it can be very difficult in searching for a missing person.
+Also, when the search becomes extended, it really affects the whole group as hope starts to dim, and I am very happy the elder was found.

-We were on the verge of giving up but they continued to search for the person, as the snow cover melted and tracking the person's direction became difficult.
+We were on the verge of giving up, but they continued to search for the missing person, though the snow cover melted and tracking the person's direction became difficult.
 They first found the qamutik, with no person around it.
 Due to the lack of snow cover near Arviat, the land seems to swallow up people and it gets really hard to spot them via air.
-The people also couldn't use the skidoos anymore, due to the snowmelt, however, the person was found, and the whole community celebrated the successful search.
+The people also couldn't use the skidoos anymore because of the snowmelt; however, the person was found and the whole community celebrated the successful search.

-I too personally was very gratified, since the elder is a friend and we often hunt together, this elder who was the subject of the search.
-So, to every person involved in this operation, I express my appreciation and I am extremely happy this man was found, in good health albeit quite hungry as he didn't eat for nine days while he was lost out in the tundra.
+I was also personally was very gratified since the elder is a friend and we often hunt together, this elder who was the subject of the search.
+So to every person involved in this operation, I express my appreciation and I am extremely happy this person was found in good health, albeit quite hungry, as he didn't eat for nine days while he was lost out on the tundra.
 I would like to thank all of them.
 Thank you, Mr. Speaker.